wshansen/hello-world/README.md

 # hello-world
-this is the description field for my hello world application this is where the readme information will go so people will know what this does when they get it. . .get it?
+this is the description field for my hello world application this is where the readme information will go so people will know what this does when they get it. . .get it? entering more stuff to see how the branching works. . .